zama-ai/concrete-ml/docs/built-in-models/tree.md

 # Assert that FHE predictions are the same as the clear predictions
 print(f"{(y_pred_fhe == y_pred_clear[:N_TEST_FHE]).sum()} "
-      f"examples over {N_TEST_FHE} have a FHE inference equal to the clear inference.")
+      f"examples over {N_TEST_FHE} have an FHE inference equal to the clear inference.")

 # Output:
-#  1 examples over 1 have a FHE inference equal to the clear inference
+#  1 examples over 1 have an FHE inference equal to the clear inference
 ```

 Similarly, the decision boundaries of the Concrete ML model can be plotted, then compared to the results of the classical XGBoost model executed in the clear.
 A 6-bits model is shown in order to illustrate the impact of quantization on classification.
 Similar plots can be found in the [Classifier Comparison notebook](ml_examples.md).